saleha-muzammil/Academic-Time-Machine/README.md

  **Repository: FAST-NUCES-Lhr-Past-Papers** 📚

-Welcome to the repository containing past papers for computer science (CS), software engineering (SE), and data science (DS) courses at FAST NUCES, Lahore campus. 🎓 This repository aims to provide a comprehensive collection of past papers to help students prepare for their exams effectively.
+Welcome to the repository containing past papers for computer science (CS), software engineering (SE), and data science (DS) courses at FAST-NUCES, Lahore campus. 🎓 This repository aims to provide a comprehensive collection of past papers to help students prepare for their exams effectively.
 Whether you're a current student or an alumnus looking to brush up on your knowledge, you'll find this repository useful. 📖🚀

 Link to the repository: [FAST-NUCES-Lhr-Past-Papers](https://github.com/saleha-muzammil/FAST-NUCES-Lhr-Past-Papers)